aimeos/aimeos-docs/src/manual/services.md

 ## Payone

 The [Payone](https://www.payone.com/) payment gateways are available via the Omnipay payment service provider.
-If you use composer, add this to your composer.json and run *composer update*:
+If you use composer run:

 ```
 composer req aimeos/ai-payments academe/omnipay-payone